Overview

 Yomotsuhirasaka (The Slope between the World of Living and Dead)

 First performance by the Susanoo Butoh Dance troupe.
-In the previous year, 1974, Kasai Akira had presented 'A Dance of Requiem for Amaterasu Omikami' in July and 'Denju no Mon - What are the mystic rites of the modern age?' in October.
+In the previous year, 1974, Akira Kasai had presented 'A Dance of Requiem for Amaterasu Omikami' in July and 'Denju no Mon - What are the mystic rites of the modern age?' in October.
 In his text 'A Message for the Susanoo Butoh Dance Troupe Performance in Kyushu' he wrote: "What on earth could the true spirit of the second opening of Ama-no-Iwato be if not the dance of Susanoo-no-Mikoto himself?"
 (Seirei Butoh)

 - Performer(s)